razetime/ngn-k-tutorial/11-debug-errors.md

 *much of this chapter was populated with [ngn](https://ngn.bitbucket.io)'s help.*

-One thing that array languages used to be (and still are) notorious for are their terrible error messages.
+One thing that array languages used to be (and still are) notorious for are their terse error messages.
+This is often a hill to climb for most programmers.
-APL, J and K4 try to work around this problem with their debugging tools, but the problem still remains that errors are not very descriptive.
+APL, J and K4 try to work around this problem with their debugging tools, but the common thing that they all share is that errors are not very descriptive.

-K does not have complex debugging tools available, and it has the worst errors that I know from an array language.
+Array language expect you to use your knowledge of the symbols to guide the debugging process.

+K does not have complex debugging tools available, and primarily favours print debugging.
+The types of errors that can happen are small in number, generally provide the position of the error, and errors take up very less space on screen.
+Hence, K debugging is usually simpler than one expects.
+If you like long, detailed explanations of what you need to do, then K may not be for you.

-This page will attempt to disambiguate all the possible errors that ngn/k can throw, and what can cause them.
+This page will disambiguate all the possible errors that ngn/k can throw, and what can cause them.

 A K error will generally have a) an error name and b) A message prefixed with a quote and b) a few lines pointing to the code where the error happened.
 Errors will be disambiguated first on error name, then the situation it may appear in.